PhilAndrew/IdrisFastParser/README.md

 ## Introduction

-The start of the Ribbon Computer Language which will be at ribbon-lang.org.
+The experimental Ribbon Computer Language at [ribbon-lang.org](https://ribbon-lang.org/), this project is very early in development.

-The language translates from Ribbon .rbb files to Idris and then translates to Typescript.
+This translates from Ribbon .rbb files to Idris and then translates to Typescript.

 Some features of Ribbon are:
-* Keyboard typing is from left to right without interruptions, as in English language typing
+* Keyboard typing is from left to right without interruptions, as in English language and you should be able to program this language by speaking verbally although this is not a main language goal
 * Indentation not allowed, indentation has no meaning
-* Variable names can be multiple words, eg ```all lengths``` translates to ```allLengths```
+* Variable names can be multiple words, eg ```all lengths``` is allowed and translates to ```allLengths```
-* Sentence lines can be grouped into paragraphs
+* Sentence lines can be grouped into paragraphs, a paragraph defines a common scope for variable names.
+Functions can be referenced from within and outside of the paragraph scope
+* Functions can only take one parameter and return one result, if you want a function with multiple parameters then create a data type which encapsulates the parameters
+* Use of [Lojban](https://en.wikipedia.org/wiki/Lojban) words are encouraged for the definition of functions

+## Why?

+The features of the language are unusual, this is partially an experiment and my personal opinion of what a good computer language should be.

+## How?

+How does it compile?
+It does not compile, it translates from Ribbon to Idris to Typescript in two steps.
+Since one language is simular to another in some way, translation from language to language can be done.
+The purpose of translation from Ribbon to Idris is to build upon the features that the Idris language provides, if the code compiles in Idris then it will be OK in Typescript.

+Typescript allows code to deploy to multiple environments whether it is within NodeJS or React or other.

 ## Code sample